Nutrition as the key to long-term health

 Wheat, the most common source of gluten, can cause health problems for many people – especially those with chronic conditions.
 We explain why we avoid gluten and advocate a low-gluten lifestyle:

-Gluten is one of the primary allergens, often causing unwanted immune reactions.
-Wheat protein is difficult to digest and can overwhelm and distract the immune system, which may be especially problematic for people with chronic conditions, potentially exacerbating their symptoms.
+Gluten is one of the main allergens and triggers unwanted reactions in many people.
+Wheat protein is difficult to digest and can distract and overload the immune system.
+This additional burden can be particularly problematic for people with chronic illnesses and exacerbate their symptoms.

-Gluten, along with other proteins found in wheat, is challenging for the body to digest.
-When not properly processed, these proteins can lead to digestive issues.
+Gluten and other proteins in wheat can be difficult for the body to digest.
+If these proteins are not processed properly, this can lead to various digestive problems.

-• Damage to the Intestinal Lining: Gluten can damage the intestinal lining, increasing intestinal permeability, a condition known as leaky gut syndrome.
-A compromised gut barrier allows harmful substances to enter the bloodstream.
+Damage to the intestinal mucosa: Gluten has the ability to damage the mucous membrane of the intestinal walls.
+This can lead to increased intestinal permeability, which is known as leaky gut syndrome.
+A damaged intestinal barrier allows harmful substances to enter the bloodstream.

-• Health Implications: When toxins, partially digested food components, and foreign proteins leak into the bloodstream, the immune system may become overburdened, leading to inflammation, allergic reactions, and a variety of health issues, which can be particularly taxing for individuals with chronic diseases.
+Health consequences: When toxins, incompletely digested food components and foreign proteins enter the bloodstream, the immune system can become overloaded.
+This not only leads to inflammation, but also to allergic reactions and a variety of other health problems, which can be particularly stressful for people with chronic illnesses.

-• Aflatoxins: Wheat stored in silos is vulnerable to mold, which produces aflatoxins—highly toxic compounds that can cause severe health problems, including liver damage and cancer (23).
+• Aflatoxins: Wheat stored in silos is susceptible to mold growth, which produces aflatoxins – highly toxic substances that can cause serious health problems, including liver damage and cancer (23).

-• Glyphosate Residues: Illegally used glyphosate to expedite wheat ripening has led to over 70% of global wheat containing this herbicide residue (24).
-Glyphosate has neurotoxic effects and has been linked to multiple health problems, including cancer and endocrine disorders (25).
+• Glyphosate residues: Illegal practices such as the use of glyphosate to ripen wheat result in over 70% of global wheat containing residues of this herbicide (24).
+Glyphosate has neurotoxic effects and has been linked to numerous health problems, including cancer and endocrine disorders (25).

-Some studies suggest that gluten may act as a neurotoxin, potentially contributing to mental and neurological issues, including autism (27).
-This is especially concerning for people with chronic illnesses who may already have a compromised system.
+Some studies suggest that gluten can act as a neurotoxin and contribute to mental and neurological problems such as autism (27).
+This is of particular concern for people with chronic conditions who may already be predisposed.

 Paracelsus Entlastungsdiät für langfristige Gesundheit

-The Paracelsus Elimination Diet is more than just a dietary suggestion; it is a holistic approach to detoxifying the body, supporting digestion, and promoting overall health.
-We recommend structured nutritional routines to optimize digestion:
+The Paracelsus Relief Diet is more than just a nutritional recommendation – it is a holistic approach to detoxify the body, aid digestion and support overall health.
+We recommend a structured nutritional routine to optimize digestion:

-• Three Meals a Day: Limit to three (or fewer) meals daily to support digestion and provide sufficient nutrients.
+• Three meals a day: Stick to three (or fewer) meals a day to aid digestion and provide the body with sufficient nutrients.

-• Chew Thoroughly: Proper chewing aids digestion and improves nutrient absorption.
+• Chew well: Chewing properly aids digestion and improves nutrient absorption.

-• Avoid Raw Foods After Lunch: Consuming raw foods in the morning supports digestion, while later consumption may promote fermentation in the gut.
+• Avoid raw foods after lunch: Raw foods in the morning are better for digestion, while later in the day they can promote fermentation in the gut.

-• Include Bitters: Bitter herbs, vegetables, and teas stimulate digestion and help activate bile.
+• Incorporate bitter substances: Bitter herbs, vegetables and teas stimulate digestion and help to activate the bile.

-• Reduce Everyday Toxins: Avoid chemicals in cosmetics, household products, and clothing that may burden the body.
+• Reduce toxins in everyday life: Make sure you avoid chemicals in cosmetics, household products and clothing that can be harmful to the body.

-• Mindful Movement and Breathing: Mind-body techniques, such as conscious breathing and gentle movement, support the autonomic nervous system, lymphatic flow, and strengthen the liver, kidneys, and lungs.
+• Mindful movement and breathing: Mind-body techniques such as conscious breathing and gentle movement support the autonomic nervous system, lymph flow and strengthen the liver, kidneys and lungs.

-These routines contribute to optimizing digestive health, ensuring the body can absorb nutritious foods and minimizing excessive fermentation and putrefaction in the colon.
+These routines help to optimize digestive health, ensure that the body can absorb nutritious foods and minimize excessive fermentation and putrefaction in the colon.

-For individuals with chronic conditions, the Elimination Diet provides valuable support to improve treatment outcomes and accelerate recovery.
+Especially for people with chronic illnesses, the relief diet offers valuable support to improve treatment results and speed up recovery.

 1) Risebrough R. W.et al..
 DDT Residues in Pacific Sea Birds: A Persistent Insecticide in Marine Food Chains.
 Science, 1968;159(3816), 1231-1232.